Everything You Need To Know About Deep Cycle Batteries

 Deep Cycle Batteries vs Starter Batteries

 Starter batteries are the sprinters of the battery world.
-They are designed to put out a lot of power for a short burst.
-The point usually is to supply the power needed to start something up, like a motor, which then runs on gasoline.
-They are not designed to discharge much before being recharged and a deep discharge can hurt the battery's lifespan and performance.
+They are designed to discharge a lot of power during a short burst of time.
+They are designed to supply the power needed to start something up, like a motor, which then runs on gasoline.
+A deep discharge can damage a starter battery's lifespan and performance.
 This is the type of battery you'll find in a car.
 Once the motor starts, the alternator begins charging the battery back up to full charge.
-However, this isn't the only application for batteries.
-Sometimes you need batteries that can continuously supply power for long periods of time, such as to run an electric vehicle.

-These are deep cycle batteries — the marathon runners of the battery world.
+However, sometimes you need batteries that can continuously supply power for long periods of time, such as to power electronics on a fishing or sailboat, or in an RV.
+For these applications, deep cycle batteries are the optimal choice.
+They are the marathon runners of the battery world.
 Rather than a short burst of lots of power, they supply a lesser amount of power but for a much longer period of time.
-Here the batteries are used to run the vehicle instead of gasoline.
-You may be wondering if both capabilities exist in a single unit.
-In short, yes, they do, and this is what is known as a dual-purpose battery.
+You may also be wondering if both capabilities - short bursts of power as well as continuous power - exist in a single unit.
+In short, yes, they do.
+This is what is known as a dual-purpose battery.

 What Are Dual Purpose Batteries?

-Dual-purpose batteries handle both starting and cycling making them an excellent choice when you are working with a small footprint.
-They deliver powerful cranking amperage for easy starting, and low amps draw service for reliable auxiliary power.
+Dual-purpose batteries handle both starting and cycling, making them an excellent choice when you are working with a small footprint.
+They deliver powerful cranking amperage for easy starting, and low amp draw service for reliable auxiliary power.
 A perfect example of this would be RELiON’s HP series of lithium batteries that are designed to handle getting you started and keeping you running.

 Deep Cycle Battery Discharge Capability